-Getting feedback from the end users
+Getting feedback from your end-users

-Getting feedback from the end users
+Getting feedback from your end-users

-Nexthink offers you deep visibility into your IT infrastructure from the perspective of the end users.
-With Nexthink, you get extensive information about the hardware of the end-user devices, the software that is installed and run on these devices, and the usage that end users make of the network.
+Nexthink offers you deep visibility into your IT infrastructure from the perspective of the end-users.
+With Nexthink, you get extensive information about the hardware of the end-user devices, the software that is installed and run on these devices, and the usage that end-users make of the network.
 All this objective information is very useful for your IT department to know what is actually happening within your corporate network.

 Analyze the results and compare objective information with subjective IT satisfaction to get a better and more complete understanding of your IT environment as a whole.

 In Nexthink, the act of starting a survey to retrieve the opinion of the end-users with respect to some aspect of their IT environment is known as publishing a campaign.